-You can either send in entries as standalone Word and PDF documents or use the downloadable entry form.
+You can either send in entries as either standalone Word or PDF documents.

 Created and presented by Parking Review magazine, the British Parking Awards are an independent competition.
 The awards recognised the leading examples of car park management, enforcement, design and team work.